DevKica/better-nstaff-ui/README.md

 to the moon 🚀🚀

 ### 🎞️ Hosted on heroku, netlify and mongoDB cloud.
 PWA available.
-[See the deployed version here. ](https://nstaff.netlify.app/)
+[See the deployed version here.](https://nstaff.netlify.app/)
+#### There may be a delay of 5-10 seconds as the website goes into sleep mode after a certain period of inactivity and requires a restart - these are the charms of free hosting

 ### ✨ Tech stack :